Anku5hk/ML-Projects/Get_to_know_Python.md

 ### Extras
 * Class methods that begin & end with double underscore "__" are called special functions in Python
-* Function Overloading: is changing the default fucntionality of a function for that particular object. eg def __len__(self) if a special function, when overriden the functionality changes will reflect on calling len(my_instance).
+* Function Overloading: is changing the default functionality of a function for that particular object. eg def __len__(self) if a special function, when overriden the functionality changes will reflect on calling len(my_instance).
 * Operator Overloading: similar to Function Overloading but for a operator, when a class implements a particular operator function
 (which is a special function in python) and changes its functionality(does something and returns something), that functionality is applicable to that object/instance.